vouch-opensource/fugato/README.md

 What if you want to test an entire system?
-In this case the complexity of the data structures involved in specific method signatures means a significant amount of generation time is consumed on aspects you don't care about when the goal is simply to produce a long of commands.
+In this case the complexity of the data structures involved in specific method signatures means a significant amount of generation time is consumed on aspects you don't care about when the goal is simply to produce a long sequence of commands.

-state-gen emphasizes symbolic generation only, and by guiding the user away from the specifics of the API permits the efficient generation of long command sequences without needing to adopt sophisticated search strategies.
+Thus, state-gen emphasizes symbolic generation only, and by guiding the user away from the specifics of the API permits the efficient generation of long command sequences without needing to adopt sophisticated search strategies.